-Completed nomination form and one support form is required.
-Additional support forms is optional and will be accepted if submitted.
-If nomination and support forms are not fully complete, submissions will not be reviewed by Awards and Recogntion Committee.
+One completed nomination form and one support form are required.
+Additional support forms are optional and will be accepted if submitted.
+If nomination and support forms are not fully complete, submissions will not be reviewed by Awards and Recognition Committee.

 Full-time or part-time students who have been accepted into the degree program and who are enrolled in a College of Education and Human Development degree program for the current academic year.
 Students must be in good academic standing at the time of nomination.

 - Demonstrates exemplary academic abilities.

 - Produces high-quality professional materials (written assignments, course projects, dissemination of information, etc.).

 - Assumes an active collegial role in course-related activities or professional associations at the local and/or national level.

 - Each nomination and supporting letter must be at least 350 words, with a maximum of 500.

 Three awards will be given annually, one to a doctoral or specialist level student; one to a masters level student; and one to an undergraduate level student.